 When reviewing articles and books, you might come across a citation for another article that you'd like to use.

-To find out if the Library has the article, use the Journals A-Z List tab on the Library homepage, and search for the journal name (not the name of the article).
+To find out if the Library has the article, use the Journal Search tab on the Library homepage, and search for the journal name (not the name of the article).

 This will tell you if we have the full-text of this article in another database OR in paper or microform (WPUNJ Print, WPUNJ Film, WPUNJ Fiche).